 Mr. Baird is a private investor.
-Prior to 1992, he was a limited partner of Trubee, Collins & Co., Inc., a member firm of the New York Stock Exchange, Inc. Mr. Baird is a director and a member of the Executive, Trust and Investment, Nomination, and Community Reinvestment Act Committees of M&T Bank.
-He is a director of East New York, M&T Capital Corporation and M&T Financial Corporation.
-Mr. Baird is chairman of the board of trustees of First Carolina Investors, Inc. and president of Citizens Growth Properties, both of which are engaged in the real estate business.
-He is also a director of Oglebay Norton Company and Todd Shipyards Corporation.
+Prior to 1992, he was a limited partner of Trubee, Collins & Co., Inc., a member firm of the New York Stock Exchange, Inc. Mr. Baird is a director of M&T Bank and a member of its Executive, Trust and Investment, Nomination, and Community Reinvestment Act Committees.
+He is a director of East New York and M&T Financial Corporation.
+Mr. Baird is chairman of the board of directors of First Carolina Investors, Inc. and president of Citizens Growth Properties, both of which are engaged in the real estate business.
+He is also a director of Oglebay Norton Company, Todd Shipyards Corporation, Merchants Group, Inc. and Exolon-ESK Company.